Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-gqs-file.md

 [[[Script]]] # An optional tag to add scripts.
 [[[[Function]]]]
 cause=OnWaypoint ENTITY_ENTERS "FrogInst001"
-SendNumber ENTITY_VARIABLE 0 # Only handle the first time that the Frog enters the waypoint.
+SendNumber VARIABLE 0 # Only handle the first time that the Frog enters the waypoint.

 [[[[Function]]]] # Handle wedding waypoint trigger. cause=OnReceiveNumber EQUAL_TO 0